CHI-CityTech/QuantumMusic/InitialProposal.md

 Higher-level structures such as rhythm, melody, and harmony emerge from the relationships among events and their patterns.
 This abstraction allows music to retain its core identity across multiple performances and interpretations, as the relationships between events remain intact.
 Patterns often derive their power from transformation and manipulation, creating tension and release that engage the listener across both micro and macro levels of perception.

 #### **Patterns and Perception**
 The human appreciation of music arises from the interplay between the recognition of patterns and their creative disruption.
-A predictable pattern provides a sense of stability and familiarity, while the unexpected breaking or transformation of a pattern introduces surprise and emotional engagement.
+A predictable pattern provides a sense of stability and familiarity, while the unexpected breaking or transformation of a pattern introduces surprise and emotional engagement[^1].
 For instance:
 - A listener might anticipate a cadence but instead encounter an unexpected modulation.
 - A rhythmic groove may suddenly shift to a different meter, invigorating the flow of the piece.

 This balance of expectation and surprise is universal, though its specifics vary greatly across cultural traditions.

 ---